openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_mac_vlan/README.md

 ## Summary

 Use the gRIBI applied ip entries from TE-18.1 gRIBI.
-Configure an ingress scheduler to police traffic using a 1 rate, 2 color policer.
-Attach the scheduler to the interface without a classifier.
+Configure an ingress scheduler to police traffic using a 1 rate, 2 color policer and attach the scheduler to the interface without a classifier.
 Lack of match conditions will cause all packets to be matched.
 Send traffic to validate the policer.

 ## Topology